Thefolle/SdpProject/README.md

 ![District borders](./Documentation/img/DistrictBorders.JPG)

-Starting from this, the user can have fun creating a new district exploiting the available crosses and streets prefabs.
+Starting from this, the user can have fun creating a new district exploiting the available crosses, streets and parking areas prefabs.

 The system relies on some conventions about the city organization that have to be taken into account in order to build a district that the simulator can recognize.

-Streets and crosses within a district must be mutually linked, by following these conventions:
+Streets, crosses and parking areas within a district must be mutually linked, by following these conventions:

 - Crosses: *in the Unity editor, position the view on the cross to link, such that the local Z is pointing to the top street.
 Starting from this, all the other needed streets can ben mutually linked (on top, right and so on);*
 - Streets: *in the Unity editor, position the view on the street to link, such that the local Z points towards the ending cross of the street.*
+- Parking Areas: *in the Unity editor, position the view on the parking area to link, such that the local Z points towards the cross to link (which is both starting and ending cross)*

 After completing the new district, the user may create a new prefab starting from the scene, with a given name.
 It is suggested to follow the developers' naming rule: